University of Montana

 - I am aware that if I withdraw after placement, costs already paid by IE3 on my behalf may not be subject to refund.
 I understand that I will be responsible for bearing those costs, and that they will be added to my bill.

-Students will be billed for the program on their tuition statements.
 There will be a detailed Billing Memo uploaded to your IE3 online application.
-Read a copy here: UM2012-2013FINAL.pdf.
-Or contact Kevin for details on billing and financial aid.
+Read a copy here: UMBillingMemo.pdf, or contact Kevin for details on billing and financial aid.

 Predeparture orientation provides you with critical tools for succeeding in an international internship.
 Attendance is mandatory.
 Orientations are scheduled throughout the region.
 If you have any questions, communicate with your Regional Director.